pvsr/qbpm/README.md

 ```

 ## Future ideas that may or may not happen
-- Edit flag and/or subcommand to edit the generated `config.py`
 - Installation instructions
 - More shared or copied config and data
 - Use any profile as a base for new profiles (currently only the main config in